centreon/centreon-documentation/versioned_docs/version-23.10/administration/secure-platform.md

 ## Enabling http2

-It is possible to enable http2 protocol to improve Centreon network performance.
+It is possible to enable the http2 protocol to improve Centreon network performance.

-To use http2, you need to follow those steps:
+To use http2, you need to follow these steps:

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">

 1. [Configure https on Centreon](#secure-the-web-server-with-https)

-2. Install nghttp2 module:
+2. Install the nghttp2 module:

 ```shell
 dnf install nghttp2
 ```

-3. Enable http2 protocol in **/etc/httpd/conf.d/10-centreon.conf**:
+3. Enable the http2 protocol in **/etc/httpd/conf.d/10-centreon.conf**:

 ```apacheconf
 ...